 Friends of Stony Run first registered with the State of Maryland as a nonstock corporation on July 22, 2011.
 In Spring of 2012, we began having regular meetings and organized more than 60 volunteers for our first trash clean ups during Project Clean Stream.
 We work closely with community organizations and neighborhood institutions and we rely on the knowledge, experience, and dedication of our volunteers.

-Strong City Baltimore, a 501(c)(3) non-profit organization, serves as the fiscal agent and mailing address for the Friends of Stony Run.
+Parks & People Foundation, a 501(c)(3) non-profit organization, serves as the fiscal agent and mailing address for the Friends of Stony Run.

 What We Do